krestfield/docs/certdog/keystores.md

   * Cloud KMS CryptoKey Signer
   * Cloud KMS CryptoKey Public Key Viewer

-  To obtain the JSON credential, select the **Keys** section for the service account and select **Add Key**, choosing **JSON** as the Key type.
+  To obtain the JSON credential, select the **Keys** section for the service account and select **Add Key**, choosing **JSON** as the *Key type*.
 Download the produced JSON file - it is the contents of this file that must be pasted into the **Key Ring Credentials** section
 <br><br>

 ### Azure Key Vault

 To use a Key Vault in Azure, the following are required.
-These can be obtained/configured from the Azure Portal:
+These can be obtained/configured from the *Azure Portal*:

 * **Key Vault Name**

   This is the Vault URL as displayed on the vault's overview page, it is not the display name.
-I.e. in the example below the Key Vault Name required to be entered is: https://certdog.vault.azure.net
+I.e. in the example below the *Key Vault Name* required to be entered is: **https://certdog.vault.azure.net**

 <img src=".\images\keyvault_name.png" alt="image-20210717092340973" style="zoom:80%;" />